Dimitri Van den Bergh

-Dimitri Barbara Peter Van den Bergh (born 8 July 1994) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-three; he reached a peak ranking of world number five in 2021.
+Dimitri Barbara P. Van den Bergh (born 8 July 1994) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number five in 2021.
 Nicknamed "the Dreammaker", Van den Bergh has won two PDC major titles – the World Matchplay and the UK Open.
-He also won two World Series of Darts titles in 2022.

 He defeated Gary Anderson 18–10 in the 2020 World Matchplay final, and defeated Luke Humphries 11–10 in the 2024 UK Open final.

-He finished as the runner-up at both the World Matchplay and World Series Finals in 2021.
 He is a one-time World Championship semi-finalist, reaching the last four at the 2023 PDC World Championship.
+Van den Bergh has won a total of 7 PDC titles in his professional career.

 In his youth career, Van den Bergh won the PDC World Youth Championship in both 2017 and 2018, and twelve PDC Development Tours, making him one of the most successful players in the history of the PDC's youth system.